WRLDCTY CONNECTIONS STAGE

 Emilie Roelle, Our Heritage Homes

-Hila Oren, Tel Aviv Foundation
+Dr. Hila Oren, Tel Aviv Foundation

 How rituals, culture, spiritual spaces and social rhythms create social impact that shapes belonging, meaning, quality of life and resiliency.